-Hey there, Teacher friend.!
+Hey there, Teacher friend!
 Looks like you’re gearing up for your 100th Day Celebration in your Primary classroom.
 Me too!
 I don’t know about you, but I like activities and projects that are low-prep, created with little hands in mind and and those that are just plain fun for my students.
 That is why, in my own preparation, I have created (and updated) some of my free 100th Day resources.
 And in true Teacher-Toni fashion, I’m sharing them with you, my Teacher friend.
 If you see something you like, just CLICK ON THE IMAGE and you’ll be redirected to the grab page!

 100th Day Quilt Project (It’s TOTALLY FREE, btw.)

 I am so excited to share this unique 100th Day of school project with you!
-I know there isn’t anything out there like it because I just created it!
+There isn’t anything out there like it because I just created it!
 I got the idea from the Alphabet Quilt project I created to display during our Alphabet Parade (a celebration to commemorate our Alphabet study in Kindergarten.
 Read more about that HERE.)
 I decided to make a copy-cat quilt for the 100th day and I am so EXCITED!
 What I love about this project is:

 - It’s so LOW-PREP (Literally print and send home.)

-- It incorporates family-involvement.
+- Incorporates family-involvement.